Auriea Harvey & Michaël Samyn: Career

-In 2015 the pair gave up on videogames to devote the rest of their lives to art.
-Their first post-games project is Cathedral-in-the-Clouds.
+After the commercial failure of Sunset, their most recent game, the pair gave up on video games to devote the rest of their lives to art.
+Their first post-games project was Cathedral-in-the-Clouds.
+Samyn converted to Catholicism in early 2021.

 In 2016, Harvey developed an interest in 3D printing.
-Because of her passion for creating 3d models for video games, she was able to combine it with Virtual reality installations.
+Because of her passion for creating 3D models for video games, she was able to combine it with virtual reality installations.